usds/website-content-editor/README.md

 > ⚠️ **This package as well as MDXEditor both use lexical and other libraries; therefore, both must use the same VERSION or you'll get strange typescript errors / runtime errors!**

-To make this breakage more explicit, the yarn locks in the same version as MDXEdtor
+To make this breakage more explicit, the yarn locks in the same version as MDXEditor

 ``` json5
   "peerDependencies": {